 Until recently, investors had grown used to a steady decline in interest rates, punctuated by modest Federal Reserve efforts at recalibrating them to lower levels.
 It wasn't until 2022 that the central bank's 2% inflation target met with economic necessity and resulted in seven substantial hikes to the federal-funds rate, followed by four more modest hikes in 2023.
+Despite widespread market expectations for multiple rate cuts in 2024, the US central bank ended up reducing rates only three times during the year, bringing the rate down to a range of 4.25% to 4.50%.
+The yield on the 10-year Treasury finished the year almost 150 basis points higher than when it started, partly in response to an upsurge in government debt issuance.

 When the market expects borrowing costs to climb, correlations between stocks and bonds typically increase.
 From a mechanical perspective, cash flows are discounted by investors at higher rates, thereby decreasing the current value of both stocks and bonds.
 Moreover, higher interest rates often damp consumer and corporate spending, which in turn can slow the economy and reduce corporate profitability.
 While all fixed-rate bonds are usually stressed in this situation, longer-maturity bonds that carry significant duration (a measure of interest-rate risk) are at the greatest disadvantage when rates climb.

 During periods of stable or falling rates (which was the typical situation over most of the previous six decades), a bond's duration is an advantage rather than a liability.
-For US Treasury bonds-highly liquid and with minimal credit risk-duration heavily and positively influences prices.
+For US Treasury bonds-highly liquid and with minimal credit risk-duration heavily and positively influences prices when rates are stable or declining.
 Investors accept the lower returns of a US Treasury bond for the ballast that it usually provides when riskier assets sell off.
 But during periods of rapid rate increases, the very structure of a US Treasury bond negatively affects its price, and its correlation with stocks can increase precisely at a point when both asset classes are experiencing losses.
-As a result, US Treasuries provided little reprieve to diversified portfolios in 2022, and correlations between stocks and bonds remained high in 2023.
+As a result, US Treasuries provided little reprieve to diversified portfolios in 2022.
+Correlations between stocks and bonds remained high in both 2023 and 2024.

 But correlations are dynamic, and the relationship between stocks and bonds varies depending on context.
-Over the past 60 years or so, policymakers sought to keep the economy stable during four widely acknowledged monetary policy regimes-the Great Inflation, Volcker Reform, the Great Moderation, and Zero Interest-Rate Policy, or ZIRP-but each did so in different ways.
-During the Great Inflation, targeted interest-rate hikes helped stabilize the business cycle but led to double-digit inflation.
+Over the past 60 years or so, policymakers sought to keep the economy stable during four widely acknowledged monetary policy regimes-the Great Inflation, Volcker Reform, the Great

+Moderation, and Zero Interest-Rate Policy, or ZIRP-but each did so in different ways.3 During the Great Inflation, targeted interest-rate hikes helped stabilize the business cycle but led to double-digit inflation.
 Federal Reserve Chair Paul Volcker inherited this situation and aggressively targeted the money supply to moderate inflation and instill trust in prices; his dramatic action unapologetically slowed the economy and is referred to as the period of Volcker Reform.